adambard/learnxinyminutes-docs/tcsh.html.markdown

 # this will remove the #2 directory:
 popd +2

-# In the man-page you ll find more tools to play with directory stack...
+# In the man-page you'll find more tools to play with directory stack...

 # --- Job Control -------------------------------------------------------------
 TODO